Falckishen/Projektgrupp_03/README.txt

     B. mvn package
   3. Then open a terminal with the targeted directory being the "target" folder inside of the outer folder and type in "java -jar topdownshooter-1.0.0.jar"

-recomend using Java 18 or 19 as we know they works
+We recommend using Java 18 or 19 as we know they work